yunyaopan/ai_notes/STRIPE_INTEGRATION_GUIDE.md

 ];
 ```

-Each event handler includes proper error handling and race condition management.
+Each event handler includes proper error handling.

-#### 3. Race Condition Handling
+#### 3. Customer Creation

-The implementation includes robust error handling for race conditions where multiple webhook events might try to create the same customer:
+The implementation creates customers only when subscriptions are created, ensuring a single source of truth:

 ```typescript
 // In lib/api/database.ts